zio/zio/docs/reference/test/property-testing/how-generators-work.md

 }

 object Gen {
-  // A constant generator of the specified value (deterministic). def const[A](a: => A): Gen[Any, A] =
+  // A constant generator of the specified value. def const[A](a: => A): Gen[Any, A] =
     Gen(ZStream.succeed(a))

-  // A random generator of integers (non-deterministic). def int: Gen[Any, Int] =
+  // A random generator of integers. def int: Gen[Any, Int] =
     Gen(ZStream.fromZIO(Random.nextInt))
   def int(min: Int, max: Int): Gen[Any, Int] =
     ???

-  // A random generator of specified values (non-deterministic). def elements[A](as: A*): Gen[Any, A] =
+  // A random generator of specified values. def elements[A](as: A*): Gen[Any, A] =
     if (as.isEmpty) Gen(ZStream.empty) else int(0, as.length - 1).map(as)

-  // A deterministic generator of specified fixed values (deterministic). def fromIterable[A](xs: Iterable[A]): Gen[Any, A] =
+  // A constant generator of fixed values. def fromIterable[A](xs: Iterable[A]): Gen[Any, A] =
     Gen(ZStream.fromIterable(xs))
 }